You & AI for young adults

 • Use Projects as lightweight operating systems

-• Manage persistent memory to shape AI interaction
+• Direct persistent memory

 • If you add your email address here, I'll notify you when we open future trainings.